ArwaAloraibi/SnackRush/README.md

 ![Diagram](https://i.imgur.com/Wo0mIRI.png)

 • User Stories:
-🐞As a player, I want a start button so that I can start playing 🐞As a player, I want a message to show the safe food and a timer showing beside them to know how much time I have in each round
+🐞As a player, I want a start button so that I can start playing</br>
+</br>🐞As a player, I want a message to show the safe food and a timer showing beside them to know how much time I have in each round
 🐞As a player, I want a the timer to be present in the left corner to keep track on the remaining time 🐞As a player, I want clear icons to show the available foods so I can choose from them 🐞As a player, I want a "next" pop up button so I know that I'm moving to the next level